Present in UK

 More-detailed information about managing infested trees is in the guidance document 'Minimising the impact of the great spruce bark beetle'.
 (See link in 'Identification and symptoms' section above).

-See also Pest management with Dendroctonus micans for more background information about to the use of R. grandis.
+See also Pest management with Dendroctonus micans for more background information about the use of R. grandis.

 Regulation and official action